-QUEST is the name of the program serving identified gifted students in grades 1 through 8 in Bulloch County.
-QUEST is an acronym for Quality and Unique Experiences in Study and Thought.
+Quality Unique Experiences in Study and Thought (QUEST) is the name of Bulloch County School's program serving identified gifted students in first through eighth grades.
 The program provides special instruction for gifted students so they may achieve at levels commensurate with their intellectual abilities.
 QUEST provides both group and individual learning experiences to develop cognitive skills, leadership potential, thinking abilities and creative abilities.
 Students in grades 1 - 5 are served in a resource room by a teacher certified in gifted education one day per week.
-Middle school students, grades 6 - 8, are served 1 period each day.
+Middle school students, grades 6 - 8, are served one period each day.

 The QUEST curriculum provides opportunities that enhance the following skills: Communication, problem Solving, Creative and Critical Thinking, Research and Study, Guided Independent Study, and Self Evaluation.

 Bulloch County Schools' Gifted Services will conduct a spring review of students who are nominated for gifted services.
 We will receive nominations from teachers, parents of transfer students, students, or peers for any students who meet the specifications for this window of consideration.
 Nominations will be accepted beginning Wednesday January 6, 2016.
 The window for submitting nominations closes on Friday, January 15, 2016.
 All nominations must be submitted to the QUEST facilitator at each elementary or middle school by that date.
 For your convenience, an online nomination form is available for each elementary and middle school.
 See the links on the right side of this webpage.

 It is Bulloch County Schools' policy that a student is not tested more than once in a calendar year.
 Students tested in the spring are traditionally not eligible to participate in the full fall review.
 Any nominations received after the test window closes in January will be held until the fall 2016 review.